Asian shares track Wall Street rebound, as Italy fears fade

-Asian shares rose Thursday after U.S. stocks recovered most of their sharp losses from a day earlier as jitters over Italy's political turmoil subsided.
+Asian shares rose Thursday after U.S. stocks recovered most of their sharp losses from a day earlier as jitters over Italy's political situation subsided.

 WALL STREET: Banks and energy companies surged Wednesday as investors reversed course on hopes that Italy will be able to avoid a new round of elections.
 Stocks had plunged the previous day as investors expected the Italian gridlock would be resolved with new elections that could have turned into a yes-or-no referendum deciding whether Italy would continue to use the euro.
 The S&P 500 index jumped 1.3 percent to 2,724.01 and the Dow Jones industrial average also climbed 1.3 percent to 24,667.78.
 The Nasdaq composite gained 0.9 percent to 7,462.45.
 The Russell 2000 index surged 1.5 percent, closing at a record high of 1,647.99.
 Italy's FTSE MIB stock index climbed 2.1 percent after a 2.7 percent drop a day earlier.
 Prices for Italian government bonds also rose, sending yields down following a huge surge the day before.